euctrl-pru/website/data/set/ert_dly/En-Route_ATFM_Delay_FIR.md

 Network Manager, in order to regulate the flow of traffic into the constrained downstream en route sector or airport, thus ensuring safety.

+The calculation of En-route ATFM delay is based on a well established and commonly accepted algorithm and has been in use as a commonly agreed proxy for en-route capacity shortfalls since 1999.

+## ATFM delay computation

-The resulting ATFM delays are calculated as the difference between the estimated take-off time calculated from the filed flight plan including updates and the calculated take-off time allocated by the central unit of ATFM.
+The ATFM delays are calculated as the difference between the estimated take-off time calculated from the filed flight plan including updates and the calculated take-off time allocated by the central unit of ATFM.